Caring at Carey

 Volunteer activity not only helps the people you reach out to, it builds stronger and happier kids.
 Children feel empowered when they understand that they can help others.
 They learn responsibility, tolerance and sometimes even job skills.
 By volunteering as a family, you demonstrate the value of kindness to your kids.

-Caring at Carey exists to raise awareness about community service, the role it plays in the mission of the Carey School and how we parents can support this part our kids’ Carey experience.
+Caring at Carey exists to raise awareness about community service and the role it plays in the mission of the Carey School, as well as how we parents can support this part of our kids’ Carey experience.
 Find out more about Caring at Carey.

 We have organized ourselves to do three things:

 - Raise awareness among parents by looking for community service components that fall naturally out of CSPA sponsored events.
-Typically, this has meant taking leftover food or supplies from an event to a shelter.
-Last year, we supported two organizations: Project 90 and the Samaritan House, donating over 300 meals to recovering addicts and homeless families…all from food that might otherwise have been thrown away;
+Typically, this has meant taking leftover food or supplies from an event to a shelter;

 In our outreach to local organizations, we try to find and promote opportunities that: